qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Layout.rst

 item_variables
 ..............

-Returns a map of variables from a composer item inside this composition.
+Returns a map of variables from a layout item inside this print layout.

 .. list-table::
    :widths: 15 85